MTG/acousticbrainz-genre-dataset/README.md

 [3] Porter, A., Bogdanov, D., Serra, X. Mining metadata from the web for AcousticBrainz.
 In Proceedings of the 3rd International workshop on Digital Libraries for Musicology.
 New York, USA, 2016, 53-56.
 ACM.

-[4] Silla, C.N., Freitas, A. A. A survey of hierarchical classification across different application domains.
-Data Mining and Knowledge Discovery, 2011, 22(1-2), 31-72.

-[5] Kiritchenko S., Matwin S., Famili A.F.
-Functional annotation of genes using hierarchical text categorization.
-In Proceedings of the ACL workshop on linking biological literature, ontologies and databases: mining biological semantics.
-2005.

 [6] Schreiber, H. Improving genre annotations for the million song dataset.
 In Proceedings of the 16th International Society for Music Information Retrieval Conference.
 Málaga, Spain, 2015, 242-247.

 [7] Pachet, F., & Cazaly, D. A taxonomy of musical genres.
 In Content-Based Multimedia Information Access, RIAO 2000, volume 2, 1238-1245.